ecodica/l10n-hr/l10n_hr_account_fiskal/README.rst

 Late fiskalisation is possible from Croatia specific page on ivvoice form Using the buttin FISKALIZE.

-If you created an ivoice on Paragon blok.
+If you created an invoice on Paragon blok.
 You may enter all invoice data, including the paragon blok number, and set correct dates, then confirm the invoice.
 The check box Late delivery should be marked!

 If you want to check the fiskalisation data on already fiskalized invoice, (containing JIR and ZKI data) you can press Verify fiskalization button and send a check-invoice type message (visible in message logs)

+If you want to Fiscalize multiple invoices at once on Invoices List View you can use **Fiscalize Batch** button.
+After fiscalization is finished, results will be visible in a popup window.

 Obtain client certificates from FINA
 ====================================